-To avoid such a central attack the proprietor of a European patent without unitary effect may register an opt-out with the registry of the UPC.
-In that case, a third party should bring his revocation action before the various national courts.
+To avoid such a central attack, the proprietor of a European patent without unitary effect may register an opt-out with the registry of the UPC.
+In that case, a third party must bring his revocation action before the various national courts.

-In case a patentee opts out he may opt back into the UPC (by withdrawing the opt-out) at a later moment, provided that no national court action has yet commenced.
+In case a patentee opts out, he/she may opt back into the UPC (by withdrawing the opt-out) at a later moment, provided that no national court action has yet commenced.

 The procedures for grant, opposition or limitation remain unchanged.

 Unitary effect is given upon the patentee’s request within one month after grant.
 There is no official fee.

 If the patent is in English, a full translation should be filed in one of the other official EU languages (e.g., if an application was first filed with a national patent office in an official EU language, including Spanish, this text may be adapted to match the granted text for this purpose).
 If the patent is in German or French, a full English translation should be filed.
 The translation must be filed together with the request for unitary effect.
 The translated text is for information only and has no legal effect.

 The translation is only required during a transitional period of 6 years, which may be extended up to a maximum of 12 years.
 After expiry of the transitional period, a translation will no longer be required to obtain a Unitary Patent.